TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 # BEFORE STEAM

+- Add Join our Discord link to description

+- Trailer
+    - Gameplay segment
+        - Decide on which maps to show - we don't have do to a lot
+            - de_cyberaqua
+            - virtual_reality_1
+            - de_silo
+            - de_rambo
+            - de_duel_practice
+        - For trailer it's enough only the shown maps are copyright-free
+            - We can fix other maps post-release
+        - 1) No intro, just fade into gameplay right away
+        - 2) A ~5 second gameplay segment per each map with map name shown in top left every time
+    - Editor segment
+        - 1) "Create custom maps from scratch!" - Simple Map creation timelapse
+            - Just make a good map offline to prepare a long command history.
+THEN turn on obs recording whilst you replay actions with Redo.
+                - (Instead of trying to record a perfect session of you creating the map)
+        - 2) "Clone existing maps!" ~10 sec segment - Close up on tweaking existing full-blown maps like cyberaqua with shown mouse movements.
+        - 3) "Playtest your work online with a single click!" - ~5 sec segment

+- we'll seriously need to support reading user files from a different cwd
+    - + trivial appimage launches
+    - + wont accidentally delete user config on windows or all steam platforms
+    - + simpler self-updater though we can still leave legacy restore/backup logic as it won't hurt
 - Windows also has to be able to read from appdata folder
     - CLI argument: --roaming-folder
         - set by AppRun to $HOME/.config so we don't have to call readenv
         - default will just work like always

-- Trailer

-- /skip command
-    - with 60 sec timeout
-- /restart maybe too
-    - with 60 sec timeout

-- Adjust Tutorial after balancing
-    - Also:
-    - Ricochets chapter should come immediately after shooting chapter
-    - Leave backpack/deagles akimbo chapter at the end

 - Consider taking the small logo from hypersomnia overlayed over pavement rather than glass

-- we'll seriously need to support reading user files from a different cwd
-    - + trivial appimage launches
-    - + wont accidentally delete user config on windows or all steam platforms
-    - + simpler self-updater though we can still leave legacy restore/backup logic as it won't hurt

 - logarithmic audio slider